 The plethora of ideas generated is then assimilated into one universal idea, that would drive the team’s actions.
 This idea is then tested and adjusted against the problem accordingly.
 It is then finetuned and executed in the real world.
 When the idea is deemed successful, the dream phase is concluded.

-The question of what is ideation often followed by why is ideation significant?
+The question of what is ideation is often followed by why is ideation significant.
 Since it is the middle phase of the 5D framework of Design Thinking.
 It acts as a bridge between determining the problem and designing prototypes for testing.
 The dream phase is a phase where team collaboration is highest, and criticism is at its lowest; allowing ideas and conversation to free-flow, generating solutions for a defined problem.